Chaos Theory Part 2

-First, some good news: scientists have already done a major portion of my work for me.
+First, some good news: scientists have already done a portion of my work for me.
 In preparing to write this post, I came across articles in which physicists were able to establish that the universe was in a chaotic state at its beginning or very soon thereafter.
-Of course, I still need to study the Bible to find out whether I can confirm what scientists have proven.
+Of course, I want to study the Bible to find out whether I can confirm what scientists have written.
 But the groundwork is set.
 I will still need to argue successfully that the chaos ended at the separation of light from darkness, though.
-One article that I read presented what they called an iron-clad argument that chaos began 10 to the minus 43 seconds after the Big Bang and ended in just 10 to the minus 36 seconds.*
+One article that I read discussed findings by Motter & Gelfert which supported the conclusion that chaos began soon after the Big Bang (the term that some scientists have used to refer to the birth of the universe) and ended soon afterward.*

-I was tempted to type out for you a list of scriptures that I think are essential to read when one is studying the universe.
-We need to be respectful of the enormity of the topic and the possibility that we are trying to look into things that are not meant for us to investigate.
-When I think of the notion of chaos in the early universe — which would mean that we, by definition, can’t pin down the initial conditions prior to the chaotic period — I am seriously concerned that we are in over our heads and should research something else.
+I was tempted to type out for you some scriptures which I think are essential to read before studying the early universe.
+We need to be respectful of the enormity of the topic and the possibility that at any particular time we might be trying to understand things that are not for us to understand.
+(See Psalm 131 for an exquisite picture of humility.)
+When I think of the notion of chaos in the early universe — which would mean that we, by definition, can’t pin down initial conditions — I am seriously concerned that we have begun to be in over our heads and should research something else.
 If only to save time, at least.

-Before I mention those scriptures, I want to acknowledge something that’s obvious but may have missed our attention during this study of chaos.
-Remember that chaotic systems do not act predictably when one looks forward in time and that, when one looks backward in time, it is impossible to nail down the system’s initial state.
-Well, we have the Bible.
-The Lord is not subject to chaos.
+The Lord is never in over His head.
+Something that’s obvious but may have missed our attention during this study: the Lord is not susceptible to chaos.
+He is never on the inside of a chaotic state.
+He is outside of time.
+He created it.
 He can see forward in time and predict the future and He can see backward in time and know the state of things in perfect detail.
 (See Isaiah 46:9-10.)
-He is outside of time.
-He created it.

-First and foremost, about studying the universe, the most important things to learn are God’s characteristics as revealed in His Creation.
-“For since the creation of the world, God’s invisible qualities — His eternal power and His divine nature — have been clearly seen, being understood from what has been made…” (Romans 1:20) Another verse to consider is this one: “For this is what the Lord says — He who created the heavens, He is God; He who fashioned and made the earth, He founded it; He did not create it to be empty, but formed it to be inhabited — He says, ‘I am the Lord, and there is no other.
+Any time we study the universe — on a small scale or on a large one —the most important things to learn are God’s characteristics as revealed in His Creation.
+“For since the creation of the world, God’s invisible qualities — His eternal power and His divine nature — have been clearly seen, being understood from what has been made…” (Romans 1:20) Another scripture passage to consider is this one: “For this is what the Lord says — He who created the heavens, He is God; He who fashioned and made the earth, He founded it; He did not create it to be empty, but formed it to be inhabited — He says, ‘I am the Lord, and there is no other.
 I have not spoken in secret, from somewhere in a land of darkness; I have not said to Jacob’s descendants, “Seek me in vain.”
 I, the Lord, speak the truth; I declare what is right.’”
 (Isaiah 45:18-19)

 Let’s be sure that our heads are on straight and our hearts are in the right place before we proceed.
-What follows is a list of those verses that I am hoping you will read at this point.
+What follows is a list of verses that I am hoping you will read at this point.
 Psalm 136:1-9 expresses what’s most important when we study: being aware of God’s love and our need for it.
-One would miss the mark if one didn’t acknowledge the role of Jesus Christ in the task of creation.
-(John 1:1-5) One might forget the preeminence of God and be idolizing His Creation if one didn’t call to mind that the universe is not eternal.
-(Hebrews 1:10-12) One might forget the limits of our brains and experience if we neglected to recall the Lord’s words in Job 38:1-7.
+One would miss the mark if one didn’t acknowledge the role of Jesus Christ in the task of creation, described briefly in John 1:1-5.
+One might forget the preeminence of God and be idolizing His Creation if one didn’t call to mind that the universe is not eternal: take a look at Hebrews 1:10-12.
+One might forget the limits of our brains and experience if we neglected to recall the Lord’s words in Job 38:1-7.
 One might forget praising the Lord if one did not review what the 24 elders in heaven said in Revelation 4:9-11.

 What would it mean about God if He created a chaotic phase in the early history of the universe?
 First, it might mean that He has told us everything we need to know about the birth of the universe.
-Secondly, it might mean that He desired to express His power to overcome chaos.
-Thirdly, He might have desired to express His choice to establish order.
+Secondly, it might mean that He desired to display His power to overcome chaos.
+Thirdly, He might have desired to detail His choice to establish order.
 Lastly, He might have been foreshadowing for us the end of chaos when Satan and death can no longer tempt or harm humankind.
-Those are some ideas that I have; perhaps you can think of others.
+Perhaps you can think of other possibilities.

 Verse 1: In the beginning God created the heavens and the earth.